 Soni says that the acceleration in an object could be zero even when several forces are acting on it.
 Do you agree with her?
 Why?

 Find the energy in kW h consumed in 10 hours by four devices of power 500 W each.

 A freely falling object eventually stops on reaching the ground.
 What happens to its kinetic energy?

 NCERT solutions for Class 9 Science chapter 11 - Work and Energy

-NCERT solutions for Class 9 Science chapter 11 (Work and Energy) include all questions with solution and detail explanation from Science Textbook for Class 9.
+NCERT solutions for Class 9 Science chapter 11 (Work and Energy) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
-Shaalaa.com has created the CBSE Science Textbook for Class 9 solutions in a manner that help students grasp basic concepts better and faster.
+Shaalaa.com has the CBSE Science Textbook for Class 9 solutions in a manner that help students grasp basic concepts better and faster.

-Get the free view of Class 9 Science chapter 11 Work and Energy and can use shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 11 Work and Energy Class 9 extra questions for Science and can use shaalaa.com to keep it handy for your exam preparation